oguching/knowledge/react.md

 ### Props and State
 React does not directly modify the DOM instead you write event handlers which modify state and then you render whatever the current state is.
-Props are passed down from components higher up in the hierarchy.
+Props are a way of passing data from parent to child.

 ```JSX
 var BUTTONTEXT = 'you want to err click ze button?'